collebrusco/flgl/README.md

 ```

 ### Meshes
-flgl has abstractions for each individual gl object (vbo, vao, ibo) as well as higher level abstractions so that there is convenience for common usecases and flexibility for advanced ones.
+flgl has low level abstractions for each individual gl object (vbo, vao, ibo) as well as higher level abstractions that package common object combinations and operations.
-Template ```VertexBuffer``` and ```Mesh``` objects with one of a number of vertex options.
-Defining your own only requires defining a template specialization that configures the vertex attribute pointers for your vertex.
+Template ```VertexBuffer``` and ```Mesh``` objects with one of a number of vertex struct options, or create your own.
+Defining your own only requires defining a template specialization that configures the vertex attribute pointers for your vertex type.
 Here, Vt_classic is a vertex with 3 floats for position and 2 for UV.
 ```c++
 VertexArray vao;